Now in Summit City, fighter looking to reach summit of MMA again

 MacDonald actually ran a gym in Nebraska and coached other MMA athletes, but the 30-year-old fighter knew that to truly make the most of his opportunity to get back into the UFC, he needed someone to coach him.
 With the number of athletes training at his gym waning, the timing just felt right to close the gym and make the investment in himself.

-After winning his first seven professional bouts, MacDonald was set to appear on UFC president Dana White’s Contender Series 6.
-But on the day he was set to fly to Las Vegas, his oldest brother passed away, so MacDonald stayed home to grieve and to help his family handle the aftermath.
+After winning his first seven professional bouts, MacDonald was set to appear on UFC President Dana White’s Contender Series 6.
+But on the day he was set to fly to Las Vegas, his oldest brother died, so MacDonald stayed home to grieve and to help his family handle the aftermath.

 From there, three matches yielded three victories.
 At 10-0, the UFC came calling, but a pair of losses – the first by decision, then via a first-round stoppage – saw his time in the Octagon conclude prematurely.